 Physical Education at Belvue aims to empower the interest of maintaining a healthy lifestyle and understand the importance of being active.
 We aim to make students confident enough to use sport as a mechanism to engage in their community.
 Participating in sport provides a sense of belonging, opportunity for success and learning to cope with challenge and failure both in individual and team/group activities.
 We aim for all students to experience enjoyment in sport through a wide range of activities.

-Outdoor adventure activities are also an important part of the curriculum with the lower school taking part in a land based adventure activity residential with activities such as abseiling, obstacle courses, BMXing and nature walks and upper school taking part in a water based adventure activity residential to Salcombe in Devon where students learn to sail a range of craft as well as beach games, raft building, canoeing and coastal walks.
+Outdoor adventure activities are also an important part of the curriculum with the lower school taking part in an activity residential involving team building skill based activities and upper school taking part in a water based adventure activity residential to Salcombe in Devon where students learn to sail a range of craft as well as beach games, raft building, canoeing and coastal walks.